nallakshyams/EKart/README.md

 4. Install Dependencies using the command 'npm install'

-5. Start the Project using the command 'expo start'
+5. Start the Project using the command 'npx expo -c'

 6. install 'Expo Go' app in your android or iOS device and scan the QA code that you would receive in step 5